cbcrg/tcoffee/docs/tcoffee_installation.rst

 Unix/Linux
 ^^^^^^^^^^
 You need to have: gcc, g77, CPAN, an internet connection and the root password.
-You also need the following perl modules: LWP and XML::Simple, needed to use the services provided by the EBI via REST http://www.ebi.ac.uk/Tools/webservices/tutorials/02_rest/ and then follow this procedure:
+You also need the following perl modules: LWP and XML::Simple, needed to use the services provided by the EBI <http://www.ebi.ac.uk/Tools/webservices/> and then follow this procedure: (http://www.ebi.ac.uk/Tools/webservices/tutorials/02_rest)